 Do you garden?
 Are you a seed saver?
 If not, would you like to be?

-This new project of Coast Community Library relies on you, the community gardeners, to keep
+The Community Seed Exchange relies on you, the community gardeners, to keep successful

 THE SAFE SEED PLEDGE - complete

 High Mowing Organic Seed is a good resource for

 information.
 They are in Vermont so not a good source for

 local growers and I wouldn't recommend commercial seed

 companies is any case.
 But their information is free.

 This planting guide is recommended for use in this area.

 Planting Guide from the California Master Gardener Handbook